akiannillo/akiannillo.github.io/aboutme.md

 subtitle: I am an IT researcher and software engineer dreaming to change the world.
 published: true
 ---
+If you want my full curriculum vitae, you can find it [here](https://akiannillo.github.io/misc/CV-AntonioKenIannillo.pdf).

 # present me

 I'm currently working as a Research Associate at the Interdisciplinary Centre for Security, Reliability, and Trust ([SnT](https://wwwen.uni.lu/snt)), University of Luxembourg, in the SEDAN group headed by [Dr. Habil.
 Radu State](https://wwwen.uni.lu/snt/people/radu_state).

 My research activities focus on software dependability and security, especially software verification and assessment.
-Currently, my research targets include new and innovative technologies such as ARM Trustzone for Cortex-M, Ethereum Smart Contract, and ROS.
+Currently, my research targets include new and innovative technologies such as **ARM Trustzone for Cortex-M**, **Ethereum Smart Contract**, and **ROS**.
 I am engaged in providing concrete and easy-to-use methodologies and tools that could help industries and open-source communities to provide software that can be trusted.
 The challenges arise from the nature of modern systems, complex and fragmented, that makes actual acceptance criteria for non-functional requirements incomplete or hard to apply in practice.

-I'm the principal investigator of the project "SecuriTy Assessment of tRusTzone-m based Software" ([STARTS](https://starts.uni.lu/)) funded by the Luxembourg National Research Fund under the programme Junion CORE.
+I'm the principal investigator of the project _"SecuriTy Assessment of tRusTzone-m based Software"_ ([STARTS](https://starts.uni.lu/)) funded by the Luxembourg National Research Fund under the programme Junion CORE.
 STARTS project aims to create a methodology for the security assessment of software based on TrustZone-M technology and a novel verification and validation framework to implement this methodology.
-The project will start in 2020, tutored by prof. Radu Sion, and I'm actively looking for Ph.D. students and post-doc researchers to fill some project positions.
+The project will start in 2020, tutored by prof. Radu Sion, and **I'm actively looking for Ph.D. students and post-doc researchers** to fill some project positions.
 Mail me if interested.

-I'm involved in the management of the European H2020 project [Concordia](https://www.concordia-h2020.eu/)), a dedicated consortium leading the integration of Europe's cybersecurity competencies in a network of expertise to build the European secure, resilient, and trusted ecosystem.
+I'm involved in the management of the European H2020 project [CONCORDIA](https://www.concordia-h2020.eu/), a dedicated consortium leading the integration of Europe's cybersecurity competencies in a network of expertise to build the European secure, resilient, and trusted ecosystem.

 # past me